OpenDrupal/archived-opendrupal-drupal-fundamentals/readme.md

 # OpenDrupal Drupal Fundamentals course materials

 An introduction to Drupal as a Content Management System.
 Get familiar with Drupal's fundamental concepts.
+Suitable for drupal 9.

 View the slides on-line at https://opendrupal.github.io/opendrupal-drupal-fundamentals